-FBI requests public assistance in search for missing girl, Isabel Shea Hicks
+FBI requests public assistance in search for endangered missing girl, Isabel Shea Hicks

 Latest Weather Blog

-FBI requests public assistance in search for missing girl, Isabel Shea Hicks
+FBI requests public assistance in search for endangered missing girl, Isabel Shea Hicks

-Federal authorities are asking the public for assistance in the search for a missing teenage girl named Isabel Hicks.
+Federal authorities are asking the public for assistance in the search for a missing and endangered teenage girl named Isabel Hicks.

-The FBI, in partnership with the Louisa County Sheriff's Office, says 14-year-old Isabel Shea Hicks is believed to be in the company of a 34-year-old man named Bruce William Lynch who may be armed and dangerous.
+The FBI, in partnership with the Louisa County Sheriff's Office, say 14-year-old Isabel Shea Hicks is believed to be in the company of a 34-year-old man named Bruce William Lynch who may be armed and dangerous.

+Authorities warn that if seen, Lynch and Hicks should not be approached, but that law enforcement should be contacted immediately.

 Hicks was last seen at her residence in Bumpass, Virginia on the morning of Oct.21.
 She is described as a 4'11 white female, about 120 lbs. with blonde hair and blue eyes.